 Fifteen minutes later, I watched as the litter bug finally parked her car in front of a high-end retail store and got out.
 Before running inside, she took the leftover fast-food trash out of her car and dumped it on the ground.
 But that wasn’t the worst part.
 She didn’t just dump it at random; she actually walked to the next parking row so she could dump it next to another car.
 Then she left.

 I pulled my SUV alongside her late-model Mercedes and noticed immediately that she had left the sunroof open.
 I got out of the car and collected her fast-food trash.

 Looking inside the bag I was thrilled to see she was just as wasteful as she was slovenly.
 The bag was full of food.
-Without so much as a glance, I dumped the contents through the sunroof and into her car.
+Without a second thought, I dumped the contents through the sunroof and into her car.

 Hamburger, french fries, a partially consumed salad – all of it went into the front seat.
 Nothing went to waste.
 I even opened the individual condiments so I could squeeze their contents directly onto the upholstery.

-Satisfied I had made as much of a mess as possible, I executed the pièce de ré·sis·tance by up-ending her “super-sized” fountain drink and dumping at least a half gallon of Coke onto the driver’s seat.
-I used a sharpie to write a message on the cup and then tossed it too into the car.
+Satisfied I had made as much of a mess as possible, I executed the pièce de résistance by up-ending her “super-sized” fountain drink and dumping at least a quart of Coke onto the driver’s seat.
+Then I used a Sharpie to write a message on the cup and then tossed it, too, into the car.